A Bayesian adaptive design for dual-agent phase I-II oncology trials integrating efficacy data across stages: Motivating example and statistical models

-where $F(.)$ remains to be the cumulative distribution function of the logistic distribution.
-We assume that the probability of efficacy does not decrease with the dose of any agent when the other agent is held constant.
+We now shift our focus to estimate the dose-efficacy relationship in a dual-dimensional plane; for stage $S = \{1, 2\}$, we stipulate the stagewise dose-efficacy data model as where $F(.)$ remains to be the cumulative distribution function of the logistic distribution.
+Because the motivating trial employs cytotoxic agents, we assume that the probability of efficacy does not decrease with the dose of any agent when the other agent is held constant.
 To ensure this property, we apply the exponential function to $\beta_{1S}$ and $\beta_{2S}$ since $\exp(u) > 0$.
+We also assume that $\beta_{3S} > 0$, which means that there is a synergistic effect due to the interaction of the two compounds \cite{gasparini2013general}.
+The parameters in this model can be interpreted as follows: i) $\beta_0$ determines the probability of efficacy at the lowest dose combination available in the trial, i.e., $(x=0, y =0)$, ii) $\beta_1$ and $\beta_2$ determine the contribution of compounds $X$ and $Y$ to the overall probability of efficacy, and iii) $\beta_3$ captures the potential increase in the probability of efficacy due to drug-drug interaction.